Offshore crane shock absorber: Estimating relative velocity

 The crane tip velocity, $v_c$, can be estimated by Table 2.

 These estimations are conservative and for large ships/rigs they may deviate significantly from reality.

 A plot of the dynamic factor versus significant wave height for a crane mounted on a semisubmersible and lifting from supply boat is shown above to the right.

+Energy balance

+The energy balance shown below is a useful visual aid to understand the workings of the shock absorber.